 Details

 These functions require a data table, one dependent variable (Y_value), one or more independent variables (Fixed_Factor), and at least one random factor (Random_Factor).
 These should match names of variables in the long-format data table exactly.
+Since v5.0.0, if AvgRF = TRUE, the response variable is averaged over levels of the fixed and random factors (to collapse replicate observations) and reduce the number of denominator degrees of freedom.
+If you do not want to do this, set AvgRF = FALSE.

 Outputs of mixed_model and mixed_model_slopes can be used for post-hoc comparisons with posthoc_Pairwise, posthoc_Levelwise, posthoc_vsRef, posthoc_Trends_Pairwise, posthoc_Trends_Levelwise and posthoc_Trends_vsRefor with emmeans.